adnangif/library-management-backend/README.md

 <br>
 **Git Bash**

-When running the project for the first time in Windows,
+When running the project for the first time in Windows using powershell,

     git clone https://github.com/adnangif/library-management-backend.git